sajeethphilip/Beamer-Slide-Generator/README.md

-Update: The complete Development IDE is needed to create the text file to generate PDF output.
+Update:  BSG-IDE.py  is a complete Development IDE to create the text file and all intermediate steps to generate PDF presentation output.

 Create a presentation slide in no time.
 That is the goal.
 Read the manual (RTM!)
 Contact me (nsp@airis4d.com) for clarifications.
 Contribute to the manual by adding your observations.
 AND Enjoy!